Best new apps for iPhone and iPad

 Free app of the week

-WaterMinder - Water consumption is an important part of a healthy lifestyle.
-Are you getting enough?
-WaterMinder will keep track for you.
-Just make an entry every time you drink some water, and the app will tell you how close to your daily goal you are, sharing that data with Apple's Health app.
+The Robot Factory - Kids can explore their creativity and a love of science in this robot-creation app.
+Use millions of combinations of parts to create your robot, customizing everything from what kind of legs they have to the color.

-Here's what you can expect from WaterMinder:
+Here's some of what you can look forward to with The Robot Factory:

-You can get Angry Birds Space for free from the App Store until February 2.
+You can get The Robot Factory for free from the App Store until June 8.

 - Free - Download Now